Convict leasing: End of the system

-Continuity and Erasure
+Continuity and erasure

 While some believe the demise of the system can be attributed to exposure of the inhumane treatment suffered by the convicts, others indicate causes ranging from comprehensive legislative reforms to political retribution.
 Though the convict lease system, as such, disappeared, other types of convict labor continued (and still exist presently).
 These other systems include plantations, industrial prisons and chain gangs.
+As of 2024, many prisoners in Alabama work 40 hours a week outside their facilities while denied parole.

 Convict laborers in striped uniforms working under armed guard in Oglethorpe County, Georgia.
 Photograph by Jack Delano for the Farm Security Administration.

 The attitudes and hierarchies of both slavery and convict leasing can be seen within the modern day carceral setting.
 They are rationalised by people that work within, and maintain control of, prisons.
 This was evidenced in 2024 as part of an anthropological study wherein an ethnographic methodology of "intentional forgetting" was employed to prompt corrections officers to explain and rationalise their practices, documenting how they sustain institutional control over incarcerated people.
 The practice of intentional forgetting was developed and inspired by the observed tendency of correctional officers to forget or downplay their own participation in carceral violence.

 The Lone Rock Stockade Project approached the same phenomenon from the opposite direction, by excavating what has been buried.
 In doing so they assess the documented "dark heritage" of abuse, and re-established a narrative that had been "largely forgotten by American society".
 The project set out to, through community archaeology and public engagement, show that local prosperity was built on racialised carceral labour, as well as how the legal framework that had enabled it continues to shape prison labour today.

-These recent anthropological and archaeological studies demonstrate that the erasure of convict leasing is neither accidental nor complete.
-They also show that practices and attitudes within convict leasing systems are still present within, and have had a lasting impact on, the modern carceral system and the communities connected to its past.